-This including picking the best prenatal vitamins for pregnancy.
+This includes picking the best prenatal vitamins for pregnancy.

 There are so many Prenatal Vitamins to choose from!
 This can get overwhelming pretty fast for a new mom.

-To make this easy on first-time moms, I have listed 8 highly rated prenatal vitamins.
+To make the choice easier on first-time moms, I have listed 8 highly rated prenatal vitamins.

 But to know which one is best for you, you must first understand the importance of a prenatal vitamin.